The Next Step for Corporate Sustainability: 24/7/365 Carbon-Free Energy Matching

 Getting started on the path to zero carbon

-A PPA or VPPA for new and additional renewable energy is the first major step for companies interested in reducing the carbon emissions associated with their electricity supply — I like to characterize this as “Sustainability 1.0."
+A PPA or virtual PPA for new and additional renewable energy is the first major step for companies interested in reducing the carbon emissions associated with their electricity supply — I like to characterize this as “Sustainability 1.0."
 Entering into a long-term contract for the purchase of electricity from a renewable energy project under development may seem daunting for first-time buyers, but working with an established, experienced partner can help ensure the process is straightforward and predictable.

-Once a buyer has the bulk of its clean energy needs covered through a wind or solar PPA, an analysis of their electricity use patterns can reveal the gaps that represent the times when the buyer’s needs are out of sync with the clean energy generated by the renewable asset with which they’ve contracted.
-Based on the results of such an analysis, GTECHs can be procured to move the company closer to achieving a 24/7/365 match — or “Sustainability 2.0”.
+Once a buyer has the bulk of their clean energy needs covered through a wind or solar PPA, an analysis of their electricity use patterns can reveal the gaps that represent the times when the buyer’s needs are out of sync with the clean energy generated by the renewable asset with which they’ve contracted.
+Based on the results of such an analysis, GTECHs can be procured to move the company closer to achieving a 24/7/365 match — or “Sustainability 2.0.”

 The pursuit of sustainability will be critical to catalyzing the transformation of our nation’s electricity supply and supporting the transition to a low-carbon economy.
 GTECHs are a completely new market instrument that will harness buyer demand for 24/7/365 carbon-free electricity to drive investment in and finance the deployment of nascent technologies, as well as extend the commercial viability of existing renewable energy assets.